manassaloi/manassaloi.github.io/_posts/2020-04-07-learning-poker.markdown

 It requires a lot of effort to be good at something.

 - Finally, you have to be willing to make sacrifices.
-Thankfully my amazing girl friend supported me, was okay with me spending so many hours on it, and even consoled me when I had bad beats.
+Thankfully my amazing girl friend (now wife) supported me, was okay with me spending so many hours on it, and even consoled me when I had bad beats.

 Hope this was useful.

+**Update:** I recently read The [Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova](https://www.goodreads.com/book/show/49814228-the-biggest-bluff) and loved it.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)